wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/salesforcebulk-v2-connector-example.md

 The following example demonstrates how to use the Salesforce Bulk v2.0 Connector for performing various operations on your Salesforce data:

-1. Insert account records to the salesforce.
+1. Insert account records into salesforce.
 2. Insert account records from a file to the salesforce.
 3. Get the created bulk job information.
 4. Get the successfully processed records.